How To Use Two Part Moulding Compound

 The compound will leave an oily residue on your hands whilst working but do not worry – this is ordinary mineral oil, also commonly known as ‘baby oil ’.

-Take equal parts of both green and white putty (try to be as accurate as you can but these need not be measured precisely).
+Take equal parts of both coloured and white putty (try to be as accurate as you can but these need not be measured precisely).
 Mix the two parts thoroughly.
 Try to mix quickly and remember a uniform colour is not necessary.
 Here's a simple method of ensuring an even mix: shape 2 parts into thin pancakes on a work surface, place one on top of the other and mix them rapidly by pushing down with your thumbs and kneading or rolling between your palms.
 Do this for around a minute and be careful not to over mix as this can result in non-curing of the mould, the total moulding process must be completed within a 2 minute working time.

 When you have finished mixing firmly press the item you would like to create a mould from into the compound.
 In these images, we have a used a shell.